|Last Quarterly Update:||1/16/2017|

 |SIC Codes:||4119, 4121|

 |Quarterly Industry Update||Call Prep Questions||Website & Media Links|

 |Business Challenges||Financial Information||Glossary & Acronyms|

 Companies in this industry provide passenger transportation by automobiles not operated over regular routes or on regular schedules.
 No major companies dominate.

-The US taxi and limousine services industry includes about 7,000 establishments (single-location companies and units of multi-location companies) with about $6 billion in combined annual revenue.
+The US taxi and limousine services industry includes about 8,000 establishments (single-location companies and units of multi-location companies) with more than $7 billion in combined annual revenue.

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options